6 Benefits of Ginger Shots | BEST Ginger Supplement for Inflammation

 Gingerol is a bioactive compound, meaning it is able to carry out actions in the body that may promote good health.
 According to research, gingerol has great antioxidant and anti-inflammatory effects on the body.

-Ginger also contains a bunch of other chemical components (no sense in boring you with their hard to pronounce names) that overall allows ginger to promote various physiological and pharmacological effects on the body.
-These effects range anywhere from anti-inflammatory to digestion-promoting and so many more.
+Ginger also contains a bunch of other chemical components (no sense in boring you with their hard-to-pronounce names) that allow ginger to promote various physiological and pharmacological effects on the body.
+These effects range anywhere from anti-inflammatory to digestion-promoting 👍 and so many more.

 The 6 Benefits of Ginger Shots